cloned-doy/whatsfly/README.md

 # WhatsFly
 ## Just run and have fun.
 Just try and go fly.

 > ## Support my work
+> This side project is maintained during my free time.
 > Make a pull request and fix my bad code.

 WhatsApp web wrapper in Python.
 No selenium nor gecko web driver needed.

 setting up browser driver are tricky for python newcomers, and thus it makes your code soo laggy.

-i knew that feeling. it was painful.
+I knew that feeling. it was painful.

 powered by Whatsmeow --a golang based WhatsApp library-- 'hopefully' will make this wrapper easy to use without sacrificing the speed and perfomance.